yalmip/yalmip.github.io/_pages/solvers.md

 A recommended installation if you mainly intend to solve SDPs and LPs and QPs is [MOSEK](/solver/mosek), [SEDUMI](/solver/sedumi) or [SDPT3](/solver/sdpt3).

 If you solve non-trivial linear and quadratic programs (and nonconvex problems via [BMIBNB](/solver/bmibnb), a dedicated LP/QP solver is recommended.
 Most examples in this Wiki have been generated using [MOSEK](/solver/mosek), [GUROBI](/solver/gurobi) and [CPLEX](/solver/cplex).

-If you are in academia, [MOSEK](/solver/mosek) is convenient since it gives you a very competetive MILP, MIQP, MISOCP and SDP solver in one package.
+All these solvers have academic licenses giving access to full unlimited versions.

 If you intend to solve large problems or other problem classes, you are advised to download several solvers to find one that works best for your problem.